peterhinch/micropython-fourier/README.md

 phase (complex conjugates) which add to produce a real voltage.

-As such these higher bins contain no information and can be ignored: simply double the real part of the lower order bins to retrieve the voltage.
+As such these higher bins contain no information and can be ignored: simply double the absolute value of the lower order bins to retrieve the voltage.

 # 8. Performance